Safety in Indonesia

 Terrorism is a real threat in Indonesia and there have been a number of terrorist attacks and bombings that have caused injury and deaths to foreign nationals in recent years.
 The worst attack occurred in Bali in 2002 when three bombs in the heavily populated tourist area of Kuta killed over 200 people.
-There have been further attacks, the most recent being the bombing of Bethel Injil Church in Central Java in 2011.
+There have been a number of smaller attacks in the country since then.

 Due to political and religious tensions, certain nationalities are sometimes targeted so it is important to stay up to date with the advice given by foreign embassies.
 Expatriates should always register their contact details with their national embassy so that they can be contacted in an emergency.